CIT28/files/w4/ps0p1.md

 ## Grading
 - Submit your commit history URL your normals in your private repo for grading
 - This is how I will grade your work:
-    1. Did you provide the correct URL for normals folder = 5 points.
+    1. Did you provide the correct URL for normals folder commits = 5 points.
     2. Did you do all the commits required for this work = 65 points
         -  There should be 7 commits, 1 for the setup and 6 that show the current query (uncommented), proof of work and autenciate work in README.md
     3. Did your README.md file show authenicate work =  30 points